RedberryProducts/laravel-crypto-wallet/README.md

 - **Balance Management**: Get spendable amounts, consolidate balances, and monitor wallet details.

 ## Setting Up BitGo Express with Docker
-To use the `Khomeriki\BitgoWallet` package, BitGo Express needs to be running as a local service.
+To use the `RedberryProducts\CryptoWallet` package, BitGo Express needs to be running as a local service.
 BitGo Express acts as a bridge between your application and the BitGo API, securely managing wallet interactions and signing transactions.

 Pulling the BitGo Express Docker Image
 First, pull the latest BitGo Express image from Docker Hub: